The European Accessibility Act (EAA)

 Baked into the EAA are the four principles of accessible websites and mobile applications: Perceivable, Operable, Understandable, and Robust (POUR).

-Currently, most member states are implementing EN 301 549, which cites WCAG 2.1 AA.
+Currently, most member states are implementing EN 301 549 v3.2.1, which cites WCAG 2.1 AA.
 Some countries are only citing WCAG 2.1 AA.
-EN 301 549 specifically goes beyond web to include requirements for documents such as PDFs and devices like kiosks and payment terminals.
+EN 301 549 specifically goes beyond web to include requirements for documents such as PDFs, technologies such as biometrics, and hardware devices such as kiosks and payment terminals.

 EN 301 549